MicrosoftDocs/PlayReady/Docs/Overview/additional-information.md

 <br/>
 <br/>

-## Additional Documentation available to the Licensees
+## Additional Information available to the Licensees

 - Documentation restricted to PlayReady Licensees (CHM)